 - 1. Turn the ignition switch to the ON/RUN position. - 2.
-Place the hand-held transmitter 1-3 inches (3-8 cm) from the HomeLink® buttons while keeping the EVIC display in view.
+Place the hand-held transmitter 1 to 3 in (3 to 8 cm) from the HomeLink® buttons while keeping the EVIC display in view.

-For optimal training, point the battery end of the handheld transmitter away from the HomeLink[®].
+For optimal training, point the battery end of the handheld transmitter away from the HomeLink®.

-3. Simultaneously press and hold both the chosen HomeLink® button and the hand-held transmitter button until the EVIC display changes from "CHANNEL # TRAINING" to "CHANNEL # TRAINED."
+3. Simultaneously, press and hold both the chosen HomeLink® button and the hand-held transmitter button. until the EVIC display changes from "CHANNEL # TRAINING" to "CHANNEL # TRAINED."